 Top Things To See & Do

 The capital of Tierra del Fuego and the gateway to Antarctica.
 Located close to the beautiful Tierra del Fuego National Park there are opportunities for hiking and sightseeing.
-You can take a trip up the Beagle channel, discover the Vinciguerra Glacier or go dog sledding.
+You can take a trip up the Beagle Channel, discover the Vinciguerra Glacier or go dog sledging.

 This volcanic island has a safe and natural harbor making it a popular stopping point en route to further adventures.
 It was also the home to the region’s whaling industry in the early 20th century.

 This strange natural phenomenon is an iron oxide-tainted stream of salt water that flows from the Taylor Glacier.